 SendCutSend’s ceramic tumbling process is top-of-the-line.
 Our equipment is harmonically tuned to the material we are tumbling, making it more of a vibratory-abrasive process than a traditional tumbling process.
 This allows us to give your parts a more consistent finish than what you may be able to accomplish at home with a traditional rock tumbler.

-Tumbling is used for the smallest laser cut parts.
-We can tumble parts as small as 1 square inch, which is smaller than most deburring processes allow for.
+Tumbling is used for the smaller laser cut parts.
+See our guidelines and processing size chart to confirm the limitations by material.
 Keep in mind that while tumbling will take the rough edges off your parts, it does not give them a completely “finished” look.
 They may still have scratches or marks left from the manufacturing process, so for a true finished product, you’ll want to use one of the processes we talk about later in the article.

 Powder coating